5E3M Deluxe Micro© Guitar Amplifier

 Self-Split Push-Pull Power Amp for the Deluxe Micro

 Note a 500KA Master Volume pot replaces the 330K Grid Leak resistor and the .0022uF snubber cap is not needed in this low-gain amp.

 V2 is a self-split push-pull power tube.
 Output transformer is Hammond 125A using secondary wires 2 & 4 to give 22500:8 load impedance for 8 ohm speaker.
 Try the amp without the .0022uF 1000v stability cap across the V2 plates.
 If the amp oscillates (high pitched screechy noise) then install the cap.
 The 25uF 25V power tube bypass cap is optional.
 Install it only if you want more than 1 watt of clean power.
 Download the DIYLC file here.

-If you prefer a push-pull power amp this puts out a little more power than the single-ended parallel 12AU7 and I really didn't notice a change in tone compared to the single-ended parallel power tube.
+If you prefer a push-pull power amp this puts out slightly less power than the single-ended parallel 12AU7 and I really didn't notice a change in tone compared to the single-ended parallel power tube.
 The only changes required for self-split push-pull are the V2 wiring and a push-pull output transformer.
 I measured 1 watt of clean power and a max of 1.2w with distortion using the push-pull 12AU7.
 I also tried an Electroharmonix 12BH7A and it measured 1 watt of clean but with a max of 2 watts.
 I went with the push-pull Hammond 125A using the secondary tap wires 2 and 4 for an 8 ohm speaker.